CountFinessian/Antonio/notes.md

 server: a program that handles network requests to play and create games.
 client: the command line program users use to create and play a game.
-shared: a code library that contains the rules and representations of a chess game
+shared: a code library that contains the rules and representations of a chess game (both client and server code.)

 what are object overrides inside of Java?
 For example, in class, we go.
 Code > Generate ... > equals() and hashCode()